Written by Jason Petersen

 2. The Flying Spaghetti Monster is just a joke to show how absurd other religions are, such as Christianity.

 Answer: It is important to be honest when talking about other religions.
-If the atheist accepts that the Flying Spaghetti Monster doesn’t exist, then the invoking the Flying Spaghetti Monster does not make the truth of Christianity any less probable.
+If the atheist accepts that the Flying Spaghetti Monster doesn’t exist, then the Flying Spaghetti Monster does not make the truth of Christianity any less probable.

 4. The Flying Spaghetti Monster shows that Christianity is improbable due to all of the other gods that have been posited throughout the ages.

 Answer: If one is going to accept that the presence of multiple religions makes it less likely for the Christian to be correct, then the atheist would also have to accept that the presence of other religions makes atheism less probable as well.
 Also, on an evidential basis, most gods can be easily ruled out as the Creator of the universe.

 5. The Christian God is three people, so he is self-contradictory.